 Spinal compression fractures can compromise the spinal canal.
 This means they may cause or be at risk for causing spinal cord injury (numbness, weakness, or bowel/bladder dysfunction).
 Such fractures with neurological involvement often require open surgical decompression and are not a candidate for minimally invasive kyphoplasty alone.

-Patients with acute or chronic compression or burst fractures of the spine with the intact neurological function below the level of the fracture are perfect indications for balloon kyphoplasty.
+Patients with acute or chronic compression or burst fractures of the spine with intact neurological function below the level of the fracture are perfect indications for balloon kyphoplasty.
 The fractures secondary to osteoporosis (primary or secondary), primary or secondary spinal tumors are the indications for kyphoplasty.
-Most ideal candidates have mostly activity related axial pain corresponding to the level of a recent compression fracture.
+Most ideal candidates have mostly activity-related axial pain corresponding to the level of a recent compression fracture.
 This pain lessens or disappears completely with recumbency and/or sitting still.

-A complete neurological examination and evaluation of recent radiographic studies is mandatory.
+A complete neurological examination and evaluation of recent radiographic studies are mandatory.
 The MR image will demonstrate an increased T2 signal due to bone edema at the level of a recent fracture.
 Bone scans have also been used to target the most recent break(s) in patients with multiple fractures.

-It is contra-indicated in spinal infection or local superficial skin infection, prolonged bleeding time and cardio-pulmonary abnormalities precluding its use.
-It is relatively contra-indicated in vertebrae with a deficient posterior wall for the fear of cement extravasation into the spinal canal.
+It is contraindicated in spinal infection or local superficial skin infection, prolonged bleeding time, and cardio-pulmonary abnormalities precluding its use.
+It is relatively contraindicated in vertebrae with a deficient posterior wall for the fear of cement extravasation into the spinal canal.
 Generally, its use in more than three vertebrae is not recommended in one operative setting.

 Future treatment of compression fractures will likely consist of injecting materials such as hydroxyapatite, hormones, osteogenic growth factors, allograft or autograft, and other agents that induce bone regeneration.
-Biodegradable bone mineral substitutes that resorb as the bone remodelling proceeds are currently in evaluation, as are osteoconductive materials such as coral exoskeleton.
+Biodegradable bone mineral substitutes that resorb as the bone remodeling proceeds are currently in evaluation, as are osteoconductive materials such as coral exoskeleton.
 Newer systems for vertebral augmentation will combine minimally invasive surgical access with bioactive, injectable material to restore vertebral body height and sagittal alignment, provide structural stability by sustaining physiological loads, and allow for the incorporation of graft material into native vertebral bone.

 1. Lieberman, et al. conducted a prospective trial of Kyphoplasty for osteoporotic vertebral fractures, in which 30 patients underwent 70 levels of Kyphoplasty for painful osteoporotic vertebral fractures.
 The SF-36 scores showed a significant change in the measures for bodily pain and physical function post-procedure.
 In 70% of patients, restoration of a mean of 47% of lost VB height occurred.
 There was an 8.6% rate of asymptomatic cement leakage.